yildiz/BrawlStarsServer/README.md

 This repository uses the GPLv3 License, you can edit the code but leave it open.

+# Information
+ - The server is written in Python 3.8.3, please take this fun.

 # How to use?
  - You need to install Python 3.8
 <br><br>